Kaustubh-Wadagavi/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-Game Is Designed In Linux Shell Script.
+      Tic-Tac-Toe game is designed in the Linux Shell Script.

 ***How to Run?***

      ./TicTacToe.sh

 ***How to Play?***